scipy/scipy.org/www/scipylib/dev-zone.rst

 Useful information on how to contribute new features to SciPy is contained in `HACKING.txt
 <https://github.com/scipy/scipy/blob/master/HACKING.rst.txt>`__,
 please read it.
+Also, take a look at the `Numpy developer guide
+<http://docs.scipy.org/doc/numpy/dev/>`__ for information on practical
+issues.

-Note that NumPy contains the most basic numerical functionality, and SciPy is layered on top of NumPy to provide a much wider range of capability.
+Note that NumPy contains the most basic numerical functionality, and SciPy is layered on top of NumPy to provide a much wider range of capabilities.
 You need NumPy for SciPy to work.

 +-------+-------------------------+------------------------------------------+
 | NumPy | Code repository         | http://github.com/numpy/numpy            |